solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/04-Provision-And-Deploy.md

-# Self-Guided Setup

-Welcome to the Self-Guided Lab Track!
+# 2.4 Provision and Deploy

 You will need a valid Azure subscription, a GitHub account, and access to relevant Azure OpenAI models to complete this lab.
-Review the [prerequisites](../../0-Prerequisites/#self-guided) section if you need more details.
+Review the [prerequisites](./00-Prerequisites.md) section if you need more details.

-!!! question "WERE YOU LOOKING FOR THE INSTRUCTOR-LED OPTION INSTEAD?
-[You can find that here.](./02-Instructor-Led.md)"

 ## Start Docker Desktop